dpalhz/gogql-simulation-proj/README.md

 ### 7. Air

-Air is a live reloading tool designed to streamline the development process of your Golang project.
-Air automatically watch your codebase changes and reloads the applications without manual stop.
+Air is a live reloading tool designed to streamline the development process of our Golang project.
+Air automatically watch our codebase changes and reloads the applications without manual stop.

 **How to install Air?**